schalk23/Covid-Symptom-Tracker/README.md

 # Java Covid19-Symptom-Tracker
-Allows for the client to track any SARS-CoV-2 (Coronavirus or COVID-19) symptoms that they may have.
+This Covid Symptom Tracker allows for the client to track any SARS-CoV-2 (Coronavirus or COVID-19) symptoms that they may have, while having the features of being able to go back to select other symptoms, and have highlighting of symptoms that have already been chosen previously.
+Written in Java Swing, the presentation of the application is sleek and easily maneuvered for any user who runs it.